jgraph/www.diagrams.net-source/_posts/2021-02-16-google-classroom-diagrams.md

 Completing visual learning tasks is an important part of most subjects.
 Students will both have fun and extend their digital toolbox when creating visualisations in a rich diagramming app like diagrams.net.

 With the diagrams.net add-on for Google Workplace (Google Drive), teachers and students can easily attach diagram files to announcements, assessment descriptions, and assignment submissions in Google Classroom.
-From there, it's only click or two to see a diagram preview, and open it in the free diagrams.net editor.
+From there, it's only a click or two to see a diagram preview, and open it in the free diagrams.net editor.

 **Install the diagrams.net Add-on for Google Drive**